GOVTNZ/print-ready/docs/js-website-intergration.md

 `printready-base.js` provides modular functions to generate print-specific content for your web pages.

 `printready-site.js` implients the modular functions in the base file.
-As detailed below ot should be edited to intergrate with your website.
+As detailed below ot should be edited to integrate with your website.

 ## Displaying Agency name for Printing